Based on your health plan, your prescription drug costs may depend on if you’ve met your in-network deductible.

 Your health plan’s prescription drug list has many levels of coverage, called member payment tiers.

-Your pharmacy benefit has up to 6 tiers.
+Some plans have up to 4 tiers and some plans have up to 6 tiers.
 Each tier has its own cost.
 Most often, the lower the tier, the lower your out-of-pocket costs will be for the drug.

 When you get a prescription, you can look up the drug tier on your drug list.